 Facing Forward: Possible Links Between Strabismus and the Mouth

 Case history shared with kind permission of the patient.
 A 14-year-old patient came into my office to wait while his sister was being treated (Fig 1 a, b).
 His mother was aware of my interest in posture and suggested that I might look at Mike.
 Clearly, there were postural problems.
-An examination of the face and dentition (Fig 2 a, b) showed an Angle Class 1 occlusion, but neither the … [Read more...]
+An examination of the face and dentition (Fig 2 a, b) showed an Angle Class 1 occlusion, but neither the family … [Read more...]

 Facing Forward: Occlusal Wear as a Diagnostic Indicator